 This lesson addresses an argument sometimes presented in favor of the Once Saved Always Saved doctrine.
 This doctrine says that salvation is unconditional and once granted cannot be revoked.

 The doctrine holds that once you are saved you are always saved and can never be lost; once in grace, you cannot fall, regardless of what you do.
 An argument for this doctrine is drawn from the fact that Jesus prays for our salvation.
 If Jesus prays for something, his Father will grant it.
 So if Jesus prays for our salvation, then saved we will be, and it is impossible for us to fall.

 It has been the prayer of Jesus that the saved remain saved.

-The argument is that if any of the saved become lost, then the Father has refused to grant the prayer of his Son.
+The argument made from the above facts is as follows.
+If any of the saved become lost, then the Father has refused to grant the prayer of his Son.
 His prayer has failed.
 Since it is inconceivable that the Father would reject his Son's prayer, the saved cannot be lost.
 That is the argument.
 Now let's see the false basis on which this argument rests.

 The argument rests on the assumption that God would never refuse to grant a prayer of his Son.
 However that assumption is not correct.